Curriculum

 Advising

-Throughout the program, there will be advising meetings between lab advisor/mentor and the participant as well as between the participant and Program Directors/Coordinator.
-In addition, participants will be paired with a current graduate student and will have an opportunity to meet with their and other peer mentors during various outings and events arranged by the Peer Mentor Coordinators.
+Throughout the program, there will be advising meetings between the participants and Program Co-Directors.
+In addition, participants will be paired with a current graduate student outside of their lab and will have an opportunity to meet with this peer mentor and other peer mentors during various outings and events arranged by the Peer Mentor Coordinators.
 Participants are strongly encouraged to arrange additional meetings as needed/desired with all available resources.